severian42/Vodalus-Expert-LLM-Forge/README.md

 - **Wikipedia Content Processing**: Processes and searches Wikipedia content to find relevant articles using models loaded in `wiki.py`.

+  *While I'm releasing this tool for free, I've also completed an extensive tutorial/course with lots of videos and instructions that guide you through each step of maximizing the potential of this stack.
+This course is available for purchase at ko-fi.com/s/076479f834 and is designed to enhance your experience and results with the Vodalus Expert LLM Forge.*

 ---

 ### *Fine-Tuning and Quantization:*